rt-comps/rt-comps.github.io/README.md

 # Roads Technology Web Components

-Only files placed in the /docs directory are available via https://rt-comps.github.io/
+Only files placed in the /docs directory are accessible via https://rt-comps.github.io/